2008 Sichuan earthquake: Casualties

-According to Chinese state officials, the quake caused 69,180 known deaths including 68,636 in Sichuan province; 18,498 people are listed as missing, and 374,176 injured.
+According to Chinese state officials, the quake caused 69,196 known deaths; 18,379 people are listed as missing, and 374,176 injured.
 This estimate includes 158 earthquake relief workers who were killed in landslides as they tried to repair roads.
+A report by Swiss Re placed the number of dead, including those missing, at 87,499.

 One rescue team reported only 2,300 survivors from the town of Yingxiu in Wenchuan County, out of a total population of about 9,000.
 3,000 to 5,000 people were killed in Beichuan County, Sichuan alone; in the same location, 10,000 people were injured and 80% of the buildings were destroyed.
 The old county seat of Beichuan was abandoned and preserved as part of the Beichuan Earthquake Museum.
 Eight schools were toppled in Dujiangyan.

 A 56-year-old was killed in Dujiangyan during a rescue attempt on the Lingyanshan Ropeway, where due to the earthquake 11 tourists from Taiwan had been trapped inside cable cars since May 13.
 A 4-year-old boy named Zhu Shaowei (朱绍维) was also killed in Mianzhu when a house collapsed on him and another was reported missing.

 Experts point out that the earthquake hit an area that had been largely neglected and untouched by China's economic rise.
 Health care was poor in inland areas such as Sichuan, highlighting the widening gap between prosperous urban dwellers and struggling rural people.
 Vice Minister of Health Gao Qiang told reporters in Beijing that the "public health care system in China is insufficient."
 The Vice Minister of Health also suggested that the government would pick up the costs of care to earthquake victims, many of whom have little or no insurance: "The government should be responsible for providing medical treatment to them," he said.